History of Japan: Muromachi culture

 In spite of the war, Japan's relative economic prosperity, which had begun in the Kamakura period, continued well into the Muromachi period.
 By 1450 Japan's population stood at ten million, compared to six million at the end of the thirteenth century.
 Commerce flourished, including considerable trade with China and Korea.
 Because the daimyōs and other groups within Japan were minting their own coins, Japan began to transition from a barter-based to a currency-based economy.
 During the period, some of Japan's most representative art forms developed, including ink wash painting, ikebana flower arrangement, the tea ceremony, Japanese gardening, bonsai, and Noh theater.
 Though the eighth Ashikaga shogun, Yoshimasa, was an ineffectual political and military leader, he played a critical role in promoting these cultural developments.

 Azuchi–Momoyama period (1568–1600)

 Edo period screen depicting the Battle of Sekigahara.
 It began on 21 October 1600, with a total of 160,000 men facing each other.

+Landscape of the Osaka City under the leaving Administration.
+(Note: This landscape of Osaka City formerly on Byōbu has transferred to the Festung Hohensalzburg at least as of late 17 Century.)

 During the second half of the 16th century, Japan gradually reunified under two powerful warlords: Oda Nobunaga and Toyotomi Hideyoshi.
 The period takes its name from Nobunaga's headquarters, Azuchi Castle, and Hideyoshi's headquarters, Momoyama Castle.